-In order to relieve chronic flooding and comply with a Consent Order, DC Water has retained a design-build team comprising Salini Impregilo/Lane, JV, and Brierley Associates to construct the Northeast Boundary Tunnel.
+In order to relieve chronic flooding and comply with a Consent Order, DC Water retained a design-build team comprising Salini Impregilo/Lane, JV, and Brierley Associates to construct the Northeast Boundary Tunnel.
 The alignment passes beneath a dense urban corridor and several DC landmarks, including a portion of the RFK Stadium complex, Langston Golf Course, National Arboretum, Mount Olivet Cemetery, New York Avenue, Amtrak Rail Yard, and a large section of Rhode Island Avenue.

 Excavations for near-surface structures are located in close proximity to existing sensitive structures and utilities, limiting the use of dewatering to only a few of construction sites.
-The remainder of the sites utilizes ground improvement to control and cut off groundwater and to limit settlement and disturbance to adjacent structures.
+The remainder of the sites utilized ground improvement to control and cut off groundwater and to limit settlement and disturbance to adjacent structures.

 A Herrenknecht EPB-TBM was selected to mine the main tunnel.
 An additional smaller diameter tunnel located approximately 35 feet beneath Mt.
 Olivet Road will be mined with an EPB-TBM.
 This tunnel is approximately 700 feet in length with a 10-foot finished diameter.
-Additionally, approximately 500 feet of smaller (20-inch to 54-inch) diameter pipe will be rehabilitated via CIPP or slip lining.
+Additionally, approximately 500 feet of smaller (20-inch to 54-inch) diameter pipe was rehabilitated via CIPP or slip lining.